junga-com/bg-core/readme.md

 $ /tmp/test3.sh
 p1 is 'hello. we are running on' and p2 is 'ubuntu'
 ```
-The import syntax is a wrapper over the bash `source bg_ini.sh` command that adds idempotency (you can call it more than once with no ill effect), secure location finding, and other features.
-This means a library script can import its dependencies without regard to whether the script its being used in has imported it or not.
-The script also does not need to know where the library script is located which may be different on different OS and between production and development environments.
+This import syntax is a wrapper over the bash `source bg_ini.sh` command that makes it easier and convenient to use.

+It adds idempotency which means you can call it more than once with no ill effect so that you do not have to be concerned if something else in the script has already sourced the library.

+It adds a secure search path so that you can import the name of the library script without being concerned with where the library is.
+A library script can be included in a package that can be installed as needed.

-The ` ;$L1` is an an idiomatic thing.
+The ` ;$L1` part of the syntax is an an idiomatic thing.
 Bash is not a modern language but its ubiquitous.
 Sometimes we need to adopt some idiom that might not be clear in itself but its simple and just works.
 To work efficiently, the import statement needs us to follow that syntax.
 IDE's can help make it easy to know what idioms are available and to follow them.

 See:
 * man(3) import